Julia Boyd

 Biography

-Julia A. Boyd received her PhD in English from the University of Toronto in November 2022, where her work was supported by a Vanier Canada Graduate Scholarship.
-Her dissertation received the 2023 A.S.P.
+Julia A. Boyd is an Assistant Professor (Teaching Stream) in the Department of English & Drama at the University of Toronto Mississauga, where she was previously the Chair’s Postdoctoral Research Fellow in the Public Humanities.
+She received her PhD in English from the University of Toronto, where her work was supported by a Vanier Canada Graduate Scholarship, and her dissertation received the 2023 A.S.P.
 Woodhouse Prize for best thesis in the Department of English.
-Julia’s research explores transnational writer-activism and socio-environmental justice movements, with additional focus on social justice education and interdisciplinary curricula.
+Julia’s research explores transnational writer-activism and socio-environmental justice movements, alongside social justice education and interdisciplinary humanities curricula.
 Her work appears in Journal of Postcolonial Writing, Studies in Canadian Literature / Études en littérature canadienne, Jeunesse, and New Oceania: Modernisms and Modernities in the Pacific (Routledge, 2020).

-Julia is also enthusiastically committed to the publicly engaged humanities: she has run an academic leadership and university prep program for high school students, and most recently, she and her students co-founded Literature Is ALIVE!, a collaborative and event series here at UTM.
+Julia is also enthusiastically committed to the publicly engaged humanities.
+She has run an academic leadership and university prep program for high school students, and here at UTM, she and her students co-founded and run Literature Is ALIVE!, a collaborative and event series that brings students, faculty, and staff together for inspiring gatherings about the practical career benefits, interdisciplinary connections, and real world social and environmental impacts of studying English and writing in university.
+She recently received a UTM Postdoctoral Leadership Award for her teaching and work with LIA!.
 In the rare moments Julia isn’t happily burrowed in a pile of books, she’s likely outside admiring the local earth community (book in hand).

 Publications